 Diverse Commercial Center

 Well-known players in health care, finance, telecommunications, education, tourism, retail trade and services make Fort Worth a truly diverse commercial center.
 They all combine to create a robust economy that has withstood the nation's economic slowdown and is well positioned to continue.

-Nearly $6.5 billion in public and private funds have been invested in the 17,000-acre AllianceTexas, which is a master-planned, mixed-use community in north Fort Worth that contains more than 370 companies and approximately 7,700 homes.
+Nearly $6.5 billion in public and private funds have been invested in 17,000-acre AllianceTexas, a master-planned, mixed-use community in north Fort Worth that contains more than 370 companies and approximately 7,700 homes.
 More than 37,000 people work in AllianceTexas, and there's more growth to come.
-In its 25-year existence, the development has generated more than $50 billion in economic impact for Fort Worth and surrounding communities, including more than $1 billion in property taxes to the cities of Fort Worth, Roanoke, Haslet and Westlake; Tarrant and Denton Counties; and the Keller and Northwest Independent School Districts.
+In its 25-year existence, the development has generated more than $50 billion in economic impact on Fort Worth and surrounding communities, including more than $1 billion in property taxes to the cities of Fort Worth, Roanoke, Haslet and Westlake; Tarrant and Denton Counties; and the Keller and Northwest Independent School Districts.